phicus/krill-user-guide/docs/src/krill2/isp-customer/cpe-profiles.md

 ---
 # ISP Customer | CPE Profiles

-Apartado para gestionar los perfiles de velocidad de la red agrupados por Realm (puede haber uno o más Realms).
-Hay que diferenciar los perfiles por tecnología.
+It is used to manage the network's speed profiles that are grouped together by Realm (the network can have one or more Realms).
+The profiles must be distinguished by technology.

 ![ISP CPE Profiles](@images/krill2/isp-customer/0301.png)

-Pulsando sobre Add CPE profile se desplegará el menú para los nuevos perfiles:
+Clicking on Add CPE profile a menu for the new profiles will be displayed:

 <p align="center"><img src="@images/krill2/isp-customer/0302.png" max-width=30% width=300;></p>

-Para dar de alta un perfil debemos rellenar los campos:
+To register a profile we must fill in the following blanks:

-- **Nombre**: Etiqueta descriptiva que le queremos dar al perfil
+- **Name**: Descriptive label we want the profile to have.
-- **Label**: Etiqueta de configuración para determinadas tecnologías
+- **Label**: Configuration label for some technologies.
-- **Tecnología**: Tecnología a la que se aplicará este perfil
+- **Technology**: Technology this profile will be applied to.
-- **Downstream profile**: Perfil de velocidad de bajada
+- **Downstream profile**: Downstream speed profile.
-- **Upstream profile**: Perfil de velocidad de subida
+- **Upstream profile**: Upstream speed profile.
-- **Acceso a Internet.**:
+- **Internet access.**: